Koredotcom/docs/docs/xo/app-settings/language-management/multilingual-vas-components-feature-support.md

 <tr>
 <td><strong>‘word1</strong>
 <br>
-If you quote words or use words that are not in canonical form, the system will restrict itself to what you used in the pattern
+If you quote words or use words that are not in canonical form, the system will<br> restrict itself to what you used in the pattern
 </td>
 <td>All languages
 </td>